tfgg/yournextmep/_candidates/eu2014/conservative/stuart-mcintyre.md

 person: stuart-mcintyre
 region: scotland
 party: conservative
-title: Stuart Mcintyre is running for MEP in Scotland for the Conservative Party
+title: Stuart McIntyre is running for MEP in Scotland for the Conservative Party
 incumbent: false
 ---